Introduction to Election Administration and Management

 Foundations

-Introduction to election administration, its democratic significance, and the broader electoral cycle.
+Introduction to election administration, its electoral significance, and the broader electoral cycle.

 Institutions

-Roles, composition, independence, and accountability of election authorities and management bodies.
+Roles, composition, independence, accountability and responsibilities of election authorities and management bodies.

 Operations

-Voter registration, voter education, polling arrangements, staffing, security, and election day implementation.
+Voter registration, public information, polling arrangements, staffing, security and election day implementation.

 Integrity and innovation